MrNabet/Gtst_course/Day1_introduction.md

 [Every Useless thing has a use]

 [Git and Github]
-[Bit is a version control system or tool, simply a system to manage your files] save the file locally or on remote server [Github/Gitlab].[Molde by the linux Development Community].
+[Git is a version control system or tool, simply a system to manage your files] save the file locally or on remote server [Github/Gitlab].[Made by the linux Development Community].

 [Github]
 is a website/server which Your git is hosted on. your files will be solved in folder Called [Repositoey]

 [Git Command]
 [For 1st time ] git init
-                           git config --global user.name '<   >'
-                            git config --global user.email '<
-[For Normal works]
+                           git config --global user.name '<github account user name>' git config --global user.email '<github account email>' [For Normal works]
                               git status
                               git add .